 Employability Advisor

-Rosie started volunteering for BWR as an employability adviser in August 2020.
-She helps by supporting people who are looking for local work with how to approach their job search, writing CVs and personal statements, job applications and exploring training and learning opportunities.
-She joined the Management Committee in March 2021.
+Rosie has volunteered for BWR as an employability adviser since 2020, supporting people who are looking for local work with how to approach their job search, writing CVs and personal statements, job applications and exploring training and learning opportunities.
+She joined the management committee in March 2021.

 • Phoebe Oakenfold